Logo

 Title: PRR 520, MP-54, 1965

-Description: M.U.
-Electrics.
-Here is an original photo that I took of Pennsylvania Railroad equipment in Hollidaysburg, Pennsylvania, on 11 April 1965.
-Shown here (L to R) are PRR #520 and #783.
-Both are MP-54 electric passenger cars built by American Car & Foundry. #520 looks fairly serviceable, but #783 has seen better days!
-This photo was taken along South Juniata Street, just East of the PRR's Freight Station.
+Description: Electric M.U.
+Here is an original photo that I took in Hollidaysburg, Pennsylvania, on 11 April 1965.
+Shown here (L to R) are Pennsylvania Railroad cars #520 and #783.
+Both are MP-54 electric passenger coaches built by American Car & Foundry. #520 looks fairly serviceable, but #783 has seen better days!
+Photo taken along South Juniata Street, just East of the Freight Station.

 Photo Date: 4/11/1965 Upload Date: 7/29/2016 3:02:46 AM